tobek/laminae/notes.md

     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing
     + maybe weirdly LGC?
 NGD, CGD, LEC, LEP, NEC, CEP, CNC, CGC
     + *definitely NGD if nothing else* - maybe CEP
+    + do you learn from it? does it scare you?
 - saying yes vs. saying no
     + LND or CNP is no?
-    + both are in NEC?
+    + CNC and CNP make a good yes/no pair
     + 'The afterlife is comprised of two territories: not heaven and hell, but a world for those who said "yes" more than "no", and its opposite.
 Yes-world is flowing, a realm without boundaries, and of your soul it makes a river and a flux, a joyful playdough being that absorbs all it touches.
 No-world is a sequence of diamond-walled gardens, and from safety you watch beautiful terrors flicker through the crystal' <https://twitter.com/ctrlcreep/status/1100085668397699073> ('But what if I had to spend my life mostly saying yes against my will')
-    - maybe this is in cosmology, someone went to exactly 2 planes and then said the above, lead the way into there being more - CNC vs CNP
+    - maybe this is in cosmography, someone went to exactly 2 planes and then said the above, lead the way into figuring out about there being more - CNC vs CNP
 - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
 If too proactively punishing, the punishment is punished. maybe CED or LED or CNP
-- Lost and found (maybe in CEC or CNC or LNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in)
+- Lost and found (maybe in CEC or CNC or LNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in) could be NGD or CGD too
 - All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NXX, would be interesting autonomy CXX, maybe NEC, CNC, CEC, CGC
     - https://twitter.com/TylerAlterman/status/1453671384186564610
     - "Something the whole ocean is doing"